extrawurst/extrawurst.github.io/_posts/2015-07-30-worthreading.md

 [ttystudio](https://github.com/chjj/ttystudio)

-### "64 Network DO’s and DON’Ts for Game Engine Developers"
+###Articles: "64 Network DO’s and DON’Ts for Game Engine Developers"

 This extensive article series on [ITHare.com](http://ithare.com/) consists of the following parts and is very well written and full of interesting and practical working experience: